-The following amounts due to related parties are included in trade and other payables:

-The amounts due to related parties represent amounts due to directors and officers or companies which have directors in common, or in which the directors have significant influence and interests.
+The amounts due to related parties that are included in trade and other payables (note 6) represent amounts due to directors and officers or companies which have directors in common, or in which the directors have significant influence and interests.
 These amounts are unsecured, non-interest bearing and are due within twelve months.

-The promissory notes are interest bearing at 5.0% per annum.
-The unpaid principal amount, and accrued and unpaid interest, was due and payable in full on or before December 31, 2022.
-No demand for repayment has been made.
-During the year ended December 31, 2022, the Company accrued interest of \$2,500 on the Promissory note (2021 - \$2,500).
+The loans payable are due to an officer of the Company (note 7)

-During the year ended December 31, 2022, officers and directors of the Company agreed to forgive \$150,000 (2021 - \$Nil) of previously charged consulting and director fees.
+During the year ended December 31, 2023, officers and directors of the Company agreed to forgive \$Nil (2022 - \$150,000) of previously charged consulting and director fees.